8 I speak not by commandment, but I am testing the sincerity of your love by the diligence of others.

 by the diligence of others.

-The “diligence of others” here is the way that the Macedonian churches to the north of Grace gave to the cause of Christ (2 Co 8:2).
+The “diligence of others” here is the way that the Macedonian churches in the north of Greece gave to the cause of Christ (2 Co 8:2).
 “Diligence” always pertains to how people apply what they know.
 They were the standard by which the genuineness of the Corinthians gave.